19 Places to Visit in July That Are Actually Worth It (USA)

-After years of chasing summer adventures across the country, I’ve discovered that July is hands down one of my favorite months to explore the United States.
-It’s the pinnacle of summer travel – that sweet spot of approaching mid summer without the extreme heat of August, with extra long summer days and a ton of possibilities for adventures.
+After years of chasing summer adventures across the country, I’ve discovered that July is hands down one of my favorite months to explore the United States!
+It’s the pinnacle of summer travel – that sweet spot with extra long days and endless possibilities for adventure.

 Let’s go!